tushariyer/tushariyer.github.io/README.md

 This repository is just to help me develop my own website.
 I can push changes from my laptop directly and view them live.
 It also enables a more thorough way to test the website on different devices.

+Site update - Mk.IV in progress.
+Listed under /preview/ .
+It implements LESS along with CS and it is the first design to make use of Bootstrap 3.

 Site Update - Implementation of Site design MkIII.
 MkII taken down.
 1:41 AM October 18th, 2015 SITE IS LIVE.